Content regions are defined by adding an

 To create a gallery region, add

-Gallery images use the syntax below.
-Avoid adding classes and other attributes, as they will be removed when the gallery is parsed.
+Gallery images must use the syntax below.
+Avoid adding additional elements, classes, and attributes, as they will be removed when the gallery is parsed.

 <a href="uploads/image.jpg"> <img src="uploads/thumbnails/image-256x256.jpg" alt="Description" data-caption="Caption" > </a>